AngelaDMerkel/CBZXL/README.md

 - `--backup` creates backups of the CBZ archives
 - `--dry-run`

+## Visualise.py

+Can be run using `python visualise.py` and will look for a appropriately named .db file in the working directory and use that to print some statistics inside the terminal.

 ## Caveats

 The script is pretty unsophisticated and it's up to the user to have `magic`, `cjxl` etc in their path for the script to use.
 As far as I can tell, it catches every edge case you're likely to encounter.